Kingaroy

 Kingaroy faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 14.5%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.7%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 39.9% of residents aged 15+ holding them, including advanced diplomas (9.3%) and certificates (30.6%).
-Educational participation is high at 28.0%, comprising primary education (11.0%), secondary education (8.8%), and tertiary education (2.3%).
+Trade and technical skills are prevalent, with 39.9% of residents aged 15+ holding vocational credentials – advanced diplomas (9.3%) and certificates (30.6%).

-Educational participation is notably high, with 28.0% of residents currently enrolled in formal education.
+Educational participation is high, with 28.0% of residents currently enrolled in formal education.
 This includes 11.0% in primary education, 8.8% in secondary education, and 2.3% pursuing tertiary education.

 Frequently Asked Questions - Education